fluxnetart/fluxnetart.github.io/_pages/program.md

   gtag('config', 'G-BZ7FX1WQPT');
 </script>

-<b><a href = "https://fluxnet.org/">FLUXNET</a> is blending art and science to empower society to feel and understand environmental change.</b>

-For a period of one year, flux scientists and artists will engage in collaborative inquiry and curiosity-driven exploration about <a href = "https://fluxnet.org/">FLUXNET</a> and their shared interests.
-This NSF-funded pilot program is being offered for the first time in 2024 and will lead to an exibit at <a href = "https://prax.oregonstate.edu/">PRAx</a>, Corvallis OR in January 2025.
+<b><a href = "https://fluxnet.org/">FLUXNET</a> is blending art and science to empower society to feel and understand environmental change.</b> For a period of one year, flux scientists and artists will engage in collaborative inquiry and curiosity-driven exploration about <a href = "https://fluxnet.org/">FLUXNET</a> and their shared interests.
+This NSF-funded pilot program is being offered for the first time in 2024 and will lead to an exibit at the Patricia Valian Reser Center for the Creative Arts (<a href = "https://prax.oregonstate.edu/">PRAx</a>), Corvallis OR in January 2025.

 <h4>What is FLUXNET?</h4>